ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

-## STOP HERE FOR NOW...YOU WILL HAVE NO FINE WINE UNTIL IT IS TIME
+## STOP HERE FOR NOW...FOR YOU WILL HAVE NO WINE UNTIL IT IS TIME